About Ashland Community Food Bank

 Of the nearly 650 shoppers and their families per month we serve – 35% of those families have children under the age of 18.
 Also, the number of senior citizens we serve continues to rise.
 In the first 4 months of 2018 we served over 450 senior shoppers.
 60 of those shoppers were over the age of 75.
 These super-seniors are by far 1 or 2 person households and nearly all from Ashland.
 Too often in this day and age -- these seniors have to choose between buying food or buying medicine or other necessities.
 As the demographics in Ashland continue to change it is likely the number of seniors we serve will continue to increase.

-The Ashland Emergency Food Bank continues to cultivate partnerships with other critical social safety net service providers to reach as many people as possible in need.
+The Ashland Community Food Bank continues to cultivate partnerships with other critical social safety net service providers to reach as many people as possible in need.

 Our Board of Directors